 The traditional pacing for these courses is 16-18 weeks.
-However, you may complete the courses over a longer period of time, if needed, or you may opt to complete courses on an accelerated pace.
-A student who takes an eStart course through VLACS is however expected to follow a traditional college calendar.
+However, you may complete courses over a longer period of time, if needed, or you may opt to complete courses at an accelerated pace.
+However, a student who takes an eStart course through VLACS is expected to follow a traditional college calendar.

-Students at VLACS also have the option to mix and match their learning journeys in order to master competencies.
-The length of time it takes to master a competency when mixing and matching varies.
+Students at VLACS also have the option to mix and match these learning options in order to master competencies.
+The length of time it takes to master a competency when mixing and matching vary.